MQTTCool/auth-hook-example/README.md

 request to publish a random message to a topic.
-In case a subcription is accepted and then submitted to the MQTT broker, incoming messages are displayed on the selected row; in case a publishing is accepted and then delivered to the MQTT broker, yhe user is invited to send a new one.
+In case a subcription is accepted and then submitted to the MQTT broker, incoming messages are displayed on the selected row; in case a publishing is accepted and then delivered to the MQTT broker, the user is invited to send a new one.

 Every time a connection, a subscription or a publishing is requested, the MQTT Extender proceeds with the authorization check, by delegating to the Hook the